 the night by the lake.

-Third Movement: The Moods of Winter
+Third Movement: The Moods

 The third movement looks to find meaning of winter.
 The music goes through the moods of fright, contemplation, play, and death.
 Much of the music is harsh and bitter and is difficult to listen to.
 But, winter is a difficult time of year.